hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step5-def-crd.md

 ## Test

-With these updates, ensure the updated controller for `At` resources is installed.
+With these updates, ensure the updated controller and CRDs for `At` are installed.

 `kubectl get crds`{{execute}}

+Your new Operator is alive!
+However, the list is empty.
+In the next step you will create a new `at` resource.